juxor/afaq/markdown/secH3.md

 Thus the possibility of party dictatorship exists if popular support fades.
 Which is, significantly, precisely what **had** happened when Lenin and Trotsky were in power.
-In fact, these arguments built upon other, equally elitist statement which had been expressed by Trotsky when he held the reins of power.
+In fact, these arguments built upon other, equally elitist statements which had been expressed by Trotsky when he held the reins of power.
 In 1920, for example, he argued that while the Bolsheviks have _"more than once been accused of having substituted for the dictatorship of the Soviets the dictatorship of the party,"_ in fact _"it can be said with